Frequently Asked Questions

 7. Who is at greatest risk of a heart attack?

-Certain factors increase the risk of developing coronary heart disease and having a heart attack.
+Certain factors make it more likely that you will develop coronary artery disease and have a heart attack.
 These risk factors include some things you cannot change.
 You are at greater risk if you

 Importantly, there are many risk factors for heart attack that you CAN change, including